563 related texts · 17 related myths · Page 5 of 12

 That’s where we find Pharaoh in the Joseph story.
 For two long years, Pharaoh was plagued by recurring dreams.
 Night after night, they visited him, only to vanish with the morning ...

-And it led to one of the most dramatic moments in the Joseph story.
+It led to one of the most dramatic moments in the Joseph story.
 Pharaoh, plagued by these intense dreams, had already consulted the wise men of Egypt.
-But their interpretations...
+But their interpretations jus...

-We all know the story: Joseph, sold into slavery by his jealous brothers, ends up in Egypt.
-He rises through the ranks, but then gets thrown in jail after being falsely accused.
-Bu...
+The familiar story is this: Joseph, sold into slavery by his jealous brothers, ends up in Egypt.
+He rises through the ranks, but then gets thrown in jail after being falsely accuse...

 The stakes?
 Nothing less than the fate of Egypt, and the freedom of his own people.
-According to Legends of the Jews, as retold by Ginzberg, the situation had reached a fever pitch...
+In Legends of the Jews, the situation had reached a fever pitch.
+Egypt was reeling from the plag...

-It turns out, even back in biblical Egypt, there were struggles for power and privilege, and Joseph—yes, that Joseph from the coat of many colors—was right in the middle of it all....
+It turns out, even back in biblical Egypt, there were struggles for power and privilege, and Joseph, yes, that Joseph from the coat of many colors, was right in the middle of it al...

 Prophecies and predictions have always held a certain allure, a glimpse behind the curtain of time.
 And in Jewish tradition, we have plenty of them.
 This particular prophecy, found...

-We all know the story of Moses, the plagues, and the Exodus.
+The familiar story centers on Moses, the plagues, and the Exodus.
 But what seeds of mistrust were sown long before the mitzrayim, the Egyptians, enslaved the Israelites?
-According to Gi...
+The Ginzbe...

-We all know the big picture – the enslavement, the plagues, the Exodus.
-But what about the countless untold stories of courage, faith, and divine intervention that kept hope alive ...
+The familiar version gives us the big picture – the enslavement, the plagues, the Exodus.
+But what about the countless untold stories of courage, faith, and divine intervention tha...

-We all know the big picture: slavery, plagues, the parting of the Red Sea.
-But what about the individual choices, the moral dilemmas, the moments of despair and resilience that sha...
+The familiar version gives us the big picture: slavery, plagues, the parting of the Red Sea.
+But what about the individual choices, the moral dilemmas, the moments of despair and r...

 That righteous anger, that impulse to act – it's a deeply human experience, and it’s one that Moses himself knew well.
 The story goes that one day, long after he'd left the shelter...